dabit3/aws-amplify-workshop-react/README.md

 ## Deploying via the Amplify Console

-We have looked at deploying via the Amplify CLI hosting category, but what about if we wanted continous deployment?
-For this, we can use the [Amplify Console](https://aws.amazon.com/amplify/console/) to deploy the application.
+For hosting, we can use the [Amplify Console](https://aws.amazon.com/amplify/console/) to deploy the application.

 The first thing we need to do is [create a new GitHub repo](https://github.com/new) for this project.
 Once we've created the repo, we'll copy the URL for the project to the clipboard & initialize git in our local project: